wp-plugins/advanced-ajax-page-loader/readme.txt

 dt_8792@yahoo.co.uk

-Many thanks to Luke Howell, author of the original plugin.
+Many thanks to Luke Howell, author of the original plugin which motivated me to re-write it and extend it to what it is today.